informalsystems/themis-contract/README.md

 ## Installation

-Once you have the requirements installed locally, right now you'll need to build Themis Contract from source and install it.
+Once you have the requirements installed locally, you can simply download the latest [release] binary for your platform (right now we only build for Linux and MacOS) and put it somewhere in your path (e.g.
+`/usr/local/bin/themis-contract`).

+To rather install from source, clone this repository locally and simply run:

 ```bash
 # Will build and install to /usr/local/bin/themis-contract